pypa/distlib/docs/migration.rst

 Provider interface
 ~~~~~~~~~~~~~~~~~~

-You can provide an ``XXXResourceFinder`` class which finds resources in custom
+You can provide an ``XXXResourceFinder`` class which finds resources in custom storage
-storage containers, and works like ``ResourceFinder``.
-Although it shouldn't
+containers, and works like ``ResourceFinder``.
+Although it shouldn't be necessary, you
-be necessary, you could also return a subclass of :class:`Resource` from your
+could also return a subclass of :class:`~distlib.resources.Resource` from your
 finders, to deal with custom requirements which aren't catered for.

 ``get_cache_path(archive_name, names=())``